nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Mail: table navigation commands in message list, suppress read-only announcement in email content, app alias for hxmail.exe and hxoutlook.exe (the latter for updates released in May 2017).
 * Maps: play location coordinates for map items, suppress repeated live region announcements, aliases to support old and new Maps releases (the old alias, maps_windows, is gone).
 * Microsoft Edge: announce correct alert text, supports both the overall Microsoft Edge process and the content process (microsoftedgecp.exe).
-* Modern keyboard: support for emoji panel, hardware input suggestions and pasting clipboard items (Version 1809), part of NVDA since 2018.3.
+* Modern keyboard: support for emoji panel, dictation, hardware input suggestions, and pasting clipboard items (Version 1809), part of NVDA since 2018.3.
 * MSN Weather: use up or down arrow keys to read forecast information.
 * People: announcing first suggestion when looking for a contact.
 * Settings: selectively announce various status information, provide correct labels for certain controls.
 * Shell Experience Host: work around some UIA state information mismatch and announce item status in Action Center.
+Action Center support, including reclassifying brightness button as a proper button is now part of NVDA 2019.1.
 * Store: announce needed information when live region changed event is fired by some controls, aliases to support old and new Store versions (the old alias, winstore_mobile, is no more).

 ### Adding useful features in apps